bensamborn/MLB_Win_Projections/README.md

 ![Win Projections](/Pictures/Wins.PNG)

-The results for 2021 lined up closely with Vegas win totals.
+The results line up closely with 2021 Vegas win totals.

 ## Model Improvements
 - Include more batting and pitching metrics in regression